Have you been working for your company for a long time? If so, then

 reportedly spend an average of almost 11 hours each day looking at

+one.
 Despite the increasing growth in screen use, you should avoid

 becoming heavily addicted to digital devices, not only for your own